 The following chart is based on a more comprehensive (nearly half a century!) file of my output than what I posted on the Chronologically Arranged Listing of Publications page.
-That one contains 337 entries (as of December 2018) while this one counts 367 in all.
+That one contains around 350 entries (as of May 2020) while this one counts over 400 in all.
 [Please click on the image for enlargement.]

 The discrepancies begin with a different start year, owing to the inclusion of articles I’d delisted in the blog version as juvenilia.
 One difficulty in the method is that it counts any single publication as one.
 This could range from short reports to books.
-The late-1990s drought, for example, owes to the fact that I’d been writing academic papers during graduate school (many of which I compiled in a book, accounting for a year’s sudden spike), alongside my doctoral dissertation.
+The 1990s drought, for example, owes to the fact that I’d been writing academic papers during graduate school – many of which got compiled in an encyclopedia as well as in books of mine, accounting for two years’ sudden spikes – alongside my doctoral dissertation (one final spike, in 2017, stemmed from the printing of a second edition of the aforementioned encyclopedia).
 I noticed as well that the years when I needed to adjust to non-writing jobs tended, logically enough, to impinge on my productivity, requiring a few couple of years for me to bounce back.

 What struck me about the chart was the apparent high yield during the late 1980s, exceeding my freelance period of 1980-81.
 From personal experience, however, it felt like I was doing more writing recently than I ever had before – and again, it all boiled down to the question of the nature of output.
 With my tenured status in a more supportive non-Philippine educational institution, I was able to devote more time to writing, but these focused on academic articles and an occasional book volume.